bproothi/bproothi.github.io/index.md

 <img width="100" alt="Krypter Icon" src="kryptericon.png">

 Krypter safely encrypts and stores your passwords on your phone.
-This means no more having to remember hundreds of different passwords for all of your accounts.
+No more having to remember hundreds of passwords as Krypter keeps them right at your fingertips.

 [Learn More...](./krypter.html)